segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/index.md

 In this case, we're specifying that we want this track to only go to Mixpanel and Customer.io. `"all" => false` says that no destination should be enabled unless otherwise specified. `"Mixpanel" => true` turns on Mixpanel, etc.

-Destination flags are **case sensitive** and match [the destination's name in the docs](/docs/integrations/) (i.e. "AdLearn Open Platform", "awe.sm", "MailChimp", etc.).
+Destination flags are **case sensitive** and match [the destination's name in the docs](/docs/destinations/) (i.e. "AdLearn Open Platform", "awe.sm", "MailChimp", etc.).

 **Note:**

 - Available at the business level, filtering track calls can be done right from the Segment UI on your source schema page.
-We recommend using the UI if possible since it’s a much simpler way of managing your filters and can be updated with no code changes on your side.
+We recommend using the UI if possible since it's a much simpler way of managing your filters and can be updated with no code changes on your side.

 - If you are on a grandfathered plan, events sent server-side that are filtered through the Segment dashboard will still count towards your API usage.